Azure-Samples/aci-extract-load-transform-sample/README.md

 * Azure subscription ([get a free trial](https://azure.microsoft.com/pricing/free-trial/)).
 * [Install Docker](https://www.docker.com/get-docker) if you don't have it installed on your local machine.
+* [Install Git](https://git-scm.com/downloads) if you don't have it installed on your local machine.

 ## Build Docker images